mzmoricz8/traffic_management_grab/README.md

      My assumption is that these MISSING values are ZERO.
      This is a convenient assumption, the data suggests otherwise; that is, these are mostly ZEROs but at times the value of Demand is non-zero yet still is missing.
-(Example for this scenario is attached below).
+(Example for this scenario is attached 'IMG_0338_Missing_Data.jpg').

+     Clearly Missing: the 3rd Peak in the file 'IMG_0338_Missing_Data.jpg'.
+The data is an aggregated 20-geo6's for 14 days.
+There must have been some data outage -- that could be the reason the data is missing.
+	This, however is not the objective of this Challenge.

      The focus for this execrcise is NOT to fill in missing data -- although the same prediction process could also be used for that -- hence is the assumption that if data is MISSING then it's value is ZERO.